Michael Richards (sculptor): Career

 Though originally cast in fiberglass, it was recast in bronze in 2012. to serve as a permanent memorial to Richards and his work.
 This has made it the only permanent sculpture in the park.
+The New York Times noted the dual meaning of the title: "'Are You Down?' means, 'Are you with me?'
+It's also a call to a missing pilot."

+In a 1997 interview, Richards said that "the idea of flight relates to my use of pilots and planes, but it also references the Black church, the idea of being lifted up, enraptured, or taken up to a safe place — to a better world."

 Richards's 1999 sculpture Tar Baby vs. St. Sebastian featured a Tuskegee Airman portrayed as St. Sebastian and was a part of his "Tuskegee Airmen Collection" that he spent over ten years creating.
 St. Sebastian was an early Christian martyr and the patron saint of soldiers and athletes because of his physical endurance.
 St. Sebastian was executed by being shot full of arrows for protecting captured Christians he was supposed to imprison.
 However, in this sculpture, it was a Tuskegee Airman who was being pierced by multiple airplanes.
 Tar Baby vs. St. Sebastian measures seven feet tall and is made out of resin and steel.
 Richards actually cast his own body in plastic resin to create this sculpture and others.
 Tar Baby vs. St. Sebastian is currently located at the North Carolina Museum of Art in Raleigh, North Carolina, and was initially presented in the show Passages: Contemporary Art in Transition by Deidre Scott.
 It was this work that led to Richards being considered the "most prolific artist to come through The Studio Museum A-I-R program" by Franklin Sirmans.

+The Corcoran Gallery of Art presented a solo show by Richards in 2000.

+Other notable pieces by Richards include Air Fall 1 (His Eye Is on the Sparrow, and I Know He’s Watching Me), Icarus Wings'n'Things, Escape Plan 100, Escape Plan 76 (Brer Plane in the Briar Patch) (1996), A Loss of Faith Brings Vertigo (1994), Climbing Jacob's Ladder (He Lost His Head) (1994), Great Black Airmen (Tuskegee) 1996, and [Untitled] (Free F'All) (1997).

+Some pieces are lost, surviving only in photographs.
+Every Nigga Is a Star, a "silver statue of a Tuskegee pilot riding a flaming meteor", was in Richards's studio on September 11.

-In 2021, the Museum of Contemporary Art North Miami exhibited career retrospective called "Michael Richards: Are You Down?" to run through the 20th anniversary of the World Trade Center attack.
+In 2021, the Museum of Contemporary Art North Miami exhibited a career retrospective called "Michael Richards: Are You Down?" to run through the 20th anniversary of the September 11 attacks.
+"Are You Down?" later was exhibited at the Bronx Museum of the Arts.